vsrromero/vsrromero/README.md

 - 🔭 I’m currently working on a personal project built with Laravel
-- 🌱 I’m currently learning PHP and Laravel
+- 🌱 I’m currently learning (again - maybe I'd say practcing) PHP and Laravel
 - 👯 I’m looking to collaborate on HTML and CSS
 - 🤔 I’m looking for help with PHP and Laravel
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/victor-silvestrin-romero-1a803741/">LinkedIn</a>